Ready for YouTube?

 - Make sure your channel art is consistent with your brand

-- Keep descriptions and trailers short and sweet (and engaging)
+- Keep descriptions and trailers concise and engaging

 How to Start Posting Videos on Your YouTube Channel

-Remember, this is still a marketing channel, and you need to approach it with a marketing strategy in mind.
+Remember, this is still a marketing channel, and you need to approach it with an effective marketing strategy ready to go.

 Who is your target audience?
-What are their goals, and what kind of content/videos do they need from you to achieve them?
+What are their goals, and what kind of video content do they need from you in order to achieve them?

-Once you know what your audience needs to hear, decide how what form you can deliver in.
+Once you know what your audience needs to hear, decide how you can best deliver that message.

-Some fields will be able more obvious others.
+Some fields will be more obvious than others.
 For example, food bloggers can easily produce video recipe tutorials and reviews.

 Generally, video works well for: